 “When we are no longer able to change a situation, we are challenged to change ourselves.”

 My name is Dr. Maritza Johnson and I am an LMSW in supervision for LCSW.
 I enjoy helping clients learn their strengths and use them in the time of crisis and life circumstances.
 I use an authentic and empathetic approach with my clients as well as be present and in the moment.
-I utilize the client centered approach with my clients to help them gain their control back.
+I utilize Cognitive Behavior Therapy, Trauma Focused- CBT, Dialectical Behavior Therapy, Interpersonal Approach, and the Client Centered Approach.
 The space with my clients are safe and secure and the therapeutic alliance is comfortable and trusting.

 I have experience working with clients who have ACE (Adverse Childhood Experiences), grief, depression, self-harm, and suicidal ideation.
-I also have experience with clients who have anxiety and some mental illnesses such as bipolar and schizophrenia.
-I have worked with clients from ages 12- 65 within a therapeutic alliance.
+I also have experience with clients who have anxiety and life phase/stages issues.
+I have worked with clients from ages 12- 28 within a therapeutic alliance.

 EDUCATION AND TRAINING

-I have a Bachelor’s degree in Social Work from Mississippi Valley State University, a Master’s degree in Social Work, and Doctoral degree in Professional Counseling, specialization in suicide prevention and depression, from Mississippi College.
-I am currently in supervision for LCSW.
+I have a Bachelor’s degree in Social Work from Mississippi Valley State University, a Master’s degree in Social Work from the University of Southern Mississippi, and a Doctoral degree in Professional Counseling, specialization in suicide prevention and depression, from Mississippi College.
+I have a LMSW and I am currently in supervision for LCSW.
+I also hold a LCDC-I for chemical dependency.

 ON A PERSONAL NOTE